guillaume-be/guillaume-be.github.io/_posts/2020-11-21-generation_benchmarks.md

 model.generate(&[input_context], None);
 ```

 These pipelines bring state-of-the-art NLP capabilities to the Rust community.
-Please check `rust-bert`'s [repository](https://github.com/guillaume-be/rust-bert), the associated paper [[9]](#rustbert) or reach our to me if you are interested in learning more about the capabilities of the library.
+Please check `rust-bert`'s [repository](https://github.com/guillaume-be/rust-bert), the associated paper [[9]](#rustbert), or reach out to me if you are interested in learning more about the capabilities of the library.
 The rest of this article will focus on the performance comparison of the original Python-based text generation pipelines (using the Transformers library [[1]](#transformers)) and the proposed Rust-based implementation.

 # 4. Benchmarks<a name="benchmarks"></a>